hml230/exploring-lateness/README.md

 - Dropping `null` values in the `actual_time` column, since the absence of these values are random

 - Creating time-based features such as hour of day, day of week, and peak/off-peak indicators

-- Examining the data we find that the maximum lateness values were many standard deviations larger than the mean, indicating the presence of outliers.
-Keeping extreme outliers in the analysis would skew the predicted lateness patterns.

 - Create stratified samples of sizes 10K to 100K of the full dataset, since there are >20M trips made in total